vladluca70/Web-Technologies/README.md

 - Users must **register an account** by providing their **email** and **password**, which are securely stored in a database.
 - The platform supports **login/logout** functionality with **session variables** to maintain user state across pages.
 - Database connections are handled through a **Singleton Design Pattern** in PHP to ensure only one database connection instance exists throughout the application, improving efficiency and security.
+- All user inputs are **sanitized and validated** before processing to **prevent SQL injection attacks** and ensure data integrity.

 ---